Sri Lanka Light Infantry: History

-The Ceylon Light Infantry Volunteer force troops were sent to South Africa in 1900, where they took part in the Second Boer War.
-As a result of their service, the force was awarded a Banner from the Duke of York.
-In 1902, King Edward VII became the Colonel-in-Chief.
+The Ceylon Light Infantry Volunteer force troops were sent to South Africa in 1900, for the Boer war and after the distinguish service in South Africa the force obtained the Banner from HRH The Duke of York.In 1902, King Edward VII became the Colonel-in-Chief.

-In 1910, after the formation of the Ceylon Defence Force, the CLIV became a part of it and was renamed the Ceylon Light Infantry.
-With the outbreak of World War II, CLI was mobilized and consisted of two battalions and was under the command of Lieutenant Colonel John Kotelawala.
-The CLI soon expanded and was deployed for home defense and overseas in the Seychelles and the Cocos Islands.
+In 1910 with formation of the Ceylon Defence Force CLIV became a part of it and was renamed as the Ceylon Light Infantry.
+The regiment saw action during World War I along with allied troops.
+Soon after the war a regular element of the regiment was formed to take up garrison duties in Ceylon.
+This unit was named the Mobilised Detachment of Ceylon Light Infantry (Mob.
+Det., CLI).
+The regiment was again mobilized during World War II and was deployed in the Seychelles and the Cocos Islands.
 The third battalion was raised in 1941, a fourth battalion in late 1942, and a fifth battalion in April 1943.
 One battalion each was deployed at Colombo, Kandy and Trincomalee, with the fourth battalion under training and one battalion reserved for special duties.
 Soon after the war a regular element of the regiment was formed to take up garrison duties in Ceylon.
 This unit was named the Mobilised Detachment of Ceylon Light Infantry (Mob.
 Det., CLI).

-Ceylon gained its independence from Britain in 1948 and after the Army Act of 1949 was passed the CLI became the Ceylon Infantry Regiment and came under the newly formed Ceylon Army.
-In 1950, the regiment was reorganized, with two battalions being formed: the 1st Battalion, The Ceylon Light Infantry, became a regular unit and the Volunteer Battalion was re-designated as the 2nd (Volunteer) Battalion, Ceylon Light Infantry.
+After Ceylon gained its independence from Britain in 1948 and with the Army Act of 1949 the CLI became the Ceylon Infantry Regiment and came under the newly formed Ceylon Army.
+But in 1950 the regiment once again became the 1st Battalion, The Ceylon Light Infantry becoming the regular unit and the Volunteer Battalion was re-designated as the 2nd (Volunteer) Battalion, Ceylon Light Infantry.